 Minced meat is usually used for my shepherd's pie and my choice of meat is usually beef.
-Sometimes I would use pork if I'm making it for friends who don't eat beef.
-The meat is sautéed with onions, garlic, mushrooms (my must-have) and carrots.
-If I have a can of corn kernels on hand I'll also add some in it.
+Sometimes I would use pork or chicken if I'm making it for friends who don't eat beef.
+The meat is sautéed with onions, garlic, mushrooms and carrots.
+If I happen to have a can of corn kernels on hand I'll also add some them in.

 The filling is seasoned with dried herbs (I just use a pasta herb blend, but you can mix and match your own with parsley, thyme, oregano etc.), Worcestershire sauce (use light soy sauce if you don't have it) and tomato paste.
 I like how the tomato paste add a subtle tomato-y flavour and thicken the whole meat filling slightly, but you can omit it or swap it with ketchup.
-I don't use up a whole can of tomato paste, so the leftovers are frozen in tablespoonfuls so that I can use them in future recipes.
+I don't use a whole can of tomato paste for shepherd pies, but leftover tomato paste can be frozen in tablespoonfuls.
+This is very useful for other future recipes

-Over the years of making and eating shepherd's pie, I've realised we love a creamy mashed topping, especially a cheesy one, so I always add in cream/milk and cheeses into the mashed potatoes these days.
-This time I used mozzarella, cheddar and parmesan, but you can use whatever cheeses you like.
-You must score the top of the mashed potatoes (I used a fork) so that the sharp edges will brown in the oven.
+Over the years of making and eating shepherd's pie, I've realised we love a creamy mashed topping, so I always add in butter, cream and cheeses into the mashed potatoes these days.
+I use a very simple formula of 10% add-ons - meaning for every 1 kg of potatoes used, I will add in 100g butter, 100g cream, and 100g cheeses.
+I typically use a mix of mozzarella, cheddar and parmesan, but you can use whatever cheeses you like.
+The resulting mashed potatoes are always so creamy and delicious.
+Do score the top of the mashed potatoes (I used a fork) so that the sharp edges will brown in the oven.
 I've never tried piping the mashed potatoes as I find it a chore (more things to wash)!

 If you are able to boil the potatoes and cook the meat filling at the same time, then you should be able to serve the shepherd's pie in 1 hour.
 Make extra and you can freeze the assembled pie for next time!
 I've included instructions on how to assemble and freeze the pie in the recipe below.